rafaelrene/add-package-json-script/README.md

 ### API

 Calling this from the node is equally simple.
-Simple pass an object of options.
+Simply pass an object of options.

 ```javascript
 import addScript from 'add-project-script';